jwbuurlage/Bulk/README.md

 ![](docs/pages/images/logo-square.png)

 Bulk is a new interface for writing parallel programs in C++.
 The library does away with the unnecessary boilerplate and ubiquitous pointer arithmetic that is found in libraries based on for example MPI, or the BSPlib standard.
-Our BSP interface supports and encourages the use of modern C++ features such as smart pointers, range based for loops and anonymous functions, enabling safer and more efficient distributed programming.
+Our BSP interface supports and encourages the use of modern C++ features, enabling safer and more efficient distributed programming.
 The flexible backend architecture ensures the portability of parallel programs written with Bulk.

 About BSP
 ---------